LoCoJanik/USBCaputreCardOutput/README.md

 # USBCaputreCardOutput
 This are a Project to use VideoCaputreCard with an error in OBS (DecodeDeviceId failed)

-This Python Script open the Video Source in Full Screen.
+This Python Script open the Video Source in Fullscreen.

 # Start without changes